 A Better Way

-The answer to this is pretty simple: write more description!
+One answer to this problem is pretty simple: write more description!

 If the conversation is happening while the characters are on a mountain hike, describe the scenery between pieces of dialogue.
 Maybe one of the characters nearly trips over a rock, or another has to pause to hop across a stream.
 If a husband and wife are having an argument in a crowded grocery store, describe how his face turns red and how the woman’s yell wakes up a sleeping baby in a cart the next aisle over.
 Describe the manager hovering near them, nervously trying to decide if he should get involved or not.
 If a child is talking with her teacher about why she didn’t do her homework, have her avoid the teacher’s question by staring at the chalkboard or the motivational poster on the wall.
 And have the teacher take a deep breath to calm himself or lean closer to get the child’s attention.